Linaro/lava/doc/v2/device-integration.rst

 * If a device relies on USB, it is possible that errors in the device hardware or software can cause instability in the USB stack of the worker to which it is connected.
-(Unlike ethernet, USB is a direct metal to metal connection and cannot be electrically isolated.)
+(Unlike ethernet, USB is a direct metal to metal connection and cannot easily be electrically isolated.)
 This can potentially cause issues with unrelated devices on the same worker.

 .. note:: Many reliability issues can be symptoms of infrastructure problems but many devices can also exacerbate these failures by